ERNET

-The Education and Research Network (ERNET) is an autonomous scientific society of the Ministry of Electronics and Information Technology, Government of India.
+Education and Research Network (ERNET) is an autonomous scientific society of the Ministry of Electronics and Information Technology, Government of India.
 ERNET has made a significant contribution to the emergence of networking in the country.
 It practically brought the Internet to India and has built up national capabilities in the area of net-working, especially in protocol software engineering.
-It is the first internet service in india.
+It is the first internet service in India.
 It has not only succeeded in building a large network that provides various facilities to the intellectual segment of Indian society—the research and education community, it has over the years become a trendsetter in the field of networking.

 Focus

 ERNET is largest nationwide terrestrial and satellite network with point of presence located at the premiere educational and research institutions in major cities of the country.
 Focus of ERNET is not limited to just providing connectivity, but to meet the entire needs of the educational and research institutions by hosting and providing relevant information to their users.
 Research and Development and Training are integral parts of ERNET activities.
 The activities at ERNET India are organised around five technology focus areas: